darius/cant/README.md

 as meta-objects with no optimization, and even primitive objects execute via high-level scripts.

-Another feature which I'm not claiming is great is that the bikeshedding of the names of everything without regard to familiarity.
+Another feature which I'm not claiming is great is the bikeshedding of the names of everything without regard to familiarity.
 I think the language name gives fair enough warning.

 ## Example code?